pownjs/recon/README.md

 You just created your first network!

-The representation is tabular for convinience but underneath we've got a model which consists of nodes connected by edges.
+The representation is tabular for convenience but underneath we've got a model which consists of nodes connected by edges.

 If you are wondering what that looks like you can use [SecApps Recon](https://recon.secapps.com).
-The command line does not have the necessery level of interactivity to present the complexity of graphs.
+The command line does not have the necessary level of interactivity to present the complexity of graphs.

 The `-w google.network` command line option exported the network to a file.
 You can load the file directly into SecApps Recon with the file open feature.
 The result will look like this:

 ![screenshot](https://media.githubusercontent.com/media/pownjs/pown-recon/master/screenshots/01.png)

-Now imagine that we want to query what repositories these gooogle engineers are working on.
+Now imagine that we want to query what repositories these Google engineers are working on.
 This is easy.
-First we need to select the nodes in the graph and then transform them with the "GitHub List Repositories" transformation.
+First, we need to select the nodes in the graph and then transform them with the "GitHub List Repositories" transformation.
 This is how we do it from the command line:

 ```sh
 pown recon t ghlr -r google.network -w google2.nework -s 'node[type="github:member"]'